dhangerkapil/reasoning-llms-usecases/docs/index.md

 ## Questions or Comments?

-1. [File an issue](https://github.com/microsoft/BUILD25-LAB333/issues/new).
-We welcome feedback on ways to improve the workshop for future learners.
+1. [File an issue](https://github.com/dhangerkapil/reasoning-llms-workshop/issues/new).
+We welcome feedback, bug reports, and suggestions to improve the workshop.
-1. [Join the Azure AI Foundry Discord](https://aka.ms/azureaifoundry/discord).
-Meet Azure AI community members and share insights.
-1. [Visit the Azure AI Foundry Developer Forum](https://aka.ms/azureaifoundry/forum).
-Get the latest updates on Azure AI Foundry.
+2. [Visit the GitHub repository](https://github.com/dhangerkapil/reasoning-llms-workshop) to star, watch, or contribute to the project.